This list of alumni was last updated in 2017. Please send changes and additions to the SMTD Webmaster.

 Knight Vernon (MMus ‘67)

-Kirsten Volness (DMA ‘08): University of Rhode Island.
+Kirsten Volness (DMA ‘08): Reed College.
 Co-Founder/Pianist, Verdant Vibes; Co-Director, Tenderloin Opera Company; Pianist, Hotel Elefant.
 MacColl Johnson Fellowship in Music Composition (2017); Rhode Island Council on the Arts Fellowship in Music Composition (2018/2014/2010); Composer-in-Residence, Music Mansion (2017); BMI Women’s Music Commission (2007); ASCAP/SEAMUS Student Commission (2007).
-Commissions from NOW Ensemble, Ann Arbor Symphony, Transient Canvas, Hotel Elefant, Experiential Orchestra, Hub New Music; Secretary, Friends of the Music Mansion.
+Commissions from The American Opera Project, NOW Ensemble, Ann Arbor Symphony, Transient Canvas, Hotel Elefant, Experiential Orchestra, Hub New Music; Secretary, Friends of the Music Mansion.

 Aleksandra Vrebalov (DMA ‘02): CUNY Professor of Music Theory, Composition and Orchestration (2003-2010).
 ASCAP Winner (2003, 2010); American Academy of Arts and Leters Charles Ives Fellowship (2007); Barlow Endowment (2006); Meet the Composer (2000, 2003).
 Performances by the Kronos Quartet, TAJJ Quartet, Belgrade Philharmonic, Knoxville Philharmonic and others.